evilgeniuscreative/korilla-restaurant/README.md

 }
 ```

-Make a Receipt component that renders the first receipt's:
+Make a Receipt component that renders the following data from the first receipt:

 - person
 - order